 It is irrelevant for events (relevant only for alarms).

 The method is synchronous, i.e. it is processed immediately by the alarm subsystem.
-Nevertheless writing the history to disk is asynchronous, which means that this method passes the request for writing to the history to the alarm subsystem, it is placed into the queue of requests and it is processed later by the alarm subsystem.
+Nevertheless writing the history to disk is asynchronous, it means that this method passes the request for writing to the history to the alarm subsystem, it is placed into the queue of requests and it is processed later by the alarm subsystem.